-By November, most homeowners can't wait to take a break from mowing the lawn.
+We all enjoy a good-looking lawn.
+By November, however, most homeowners can't wait to put the lawn mower away and take a break from cutting the grass.

 But giving up on your lawn prematurely can have adverse effects.
 If your grass is still growing, then it still needs to be mowed and maintained, even into the fall—even after the first light snowfall!

 So, how do you know when to stop mowing and start winterizing your lawn, and what can you do to protect your lawn throughout the winter?